rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     255.0.0.0          /8           11111111.00000000.00000000.00000000
     0.0.0.0            /0           00000000.00000000.00000000.00000000

 This is a table of the most common subnets you will run across from the smallest (/32, a single node) to the widest (/0, everything).

-The number of address on a given subnet is easily found using the following formula.
+The number of address on a given subnet is easily found using the following formula:

-  `max_addr = 2^(32 - bit_mask)`
+    max_addr = 2^(32 - bit_mask)

-So, if your bitmask is /32...
+So, if your bitmask is /32:

-  `max_addr = 2^(32 - 32) = 2^0 = 1`
+    max_addr = 2^(32 - 32) = 2^0 = 1

-If it's /24...
+If it's /24:

-  `max_addr = 2$(32 - 24) = 2^8 = 256`
+    max_addr = 2$(32 - 24) = 2^8 = 256

 But what IP addresses are included in one of those subnets?
 It's easy to figure out that 192.168.1.0/24 means all addresses from 192.168.1.0 to 192.168.1.255, but what about some obscure ones like 172.16.25.208/29?
 To determine this, we'll have to simply count up from 0.

-A /29 subnet has 8 IP Addresses, meaning that there are exactly 32 /29 subnets inside a /24 subnet.
+A /29 subnet has eight IP Addresses, meaning that there are exactly 32 /29 subnets inside a /24 subnet.
 Let me make another table.

     Subnet             Min IP           Max IP
     ======             ======           ======